You are here:

 Building a stronger nonprofit sector together

 The purpose of "Putting People First" is to build a stronger and more effective nonprofit sector – both within and outside King County, WA – so organizations can be better equipped to serve our communities.
-This project is a result of a partnership between 501 Commons and the King County Veterans, Seniors & Human Services Levy.
+This project is a result of a partnership between 501 Commons and the King County Veterans, Seniors, and Human Services Levy (VSHSL).
 We share a common interest in discovering data-driven solutions to chronic under-investment in the people who work in our sector.

 Overall workforce shortages make it easy for people to find a new job.
 Inflation and rising housing and childcare costs are forcing people to leave jobs and teams they love.
 Community-based nonprofits often lose talented and experienced team members to the larger and better resourced parts of the nonprofit sector, especially unionized workplaces in government, education, and health care.